turingschool-examples/jQuery-session/part-4-traversal/README.md

 ## Questions:
 1. Describe what DOM traversal is and why it is useful.
+DOM traversal is how you can move up and down the DOM tree to manipulate elements.
 2. What can the siblings(), parent(), and children() methods do?
+- .children() - gets the children of each element selected
+- .siblings() - gets the siblings of each element selected
+- .parent() - gets the parent of each element selected
 3. What's the difference between `.siblings()` and `.siblings([selector])`?
+.siblings() gets all siblings of each element selected, .siblings("selector") gets all the siblings that match the selector of each element selected.
 4. What is prepend(), append(), and what are their differences?
+- prepend() - inserts the specified content as the first child of each element selected
+- append() - inserts the specified content as the last child of each element selected
-5. What arguments can `.prepend()` and `.append()` take?
+5. What arguments can `.prepend()` and `.append()` take? content or a function
 6. What is the difference between parent() and parents()?
 Why would I want to use either?
+Parent gets the direct ancestor of all selected elements.
+Parents gets all ancestors.
+If you want only the most direct ancestor, use parent().
+If you want all ancestors, use parents().
 7. Describe closest() and find().
 What are their use cases?
+- closest() - For each element selected, gets the first element that matches the selector when traversing up the DOM tree.
+- find() - Find does the same thing as closest, but travels down the DOM tree instead of up (so it traverses descendants instead of ancestors)

 ## Exercises:
 We've got two sets of exercises to tie the last sections together: